GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/docs/techniques/super-resolution-interpolation.md

 Frameinterpolation happens on an async compute queue so the `distortionField` texture needs to be double buffered by the application
 If `FfxFrameGenerationConfig:: allowAsyncWorkloads` is false:
 Frameinterpolation happens on the game GFX queue, so app can safely modify `distortionField` texture in the next frame

+<h3>Debug Checker</h3>
+Enable debug checker to validate application supplied inputs at dispatch upscale.
+This feature can be enabled in any build configuration of the runtime IE. release binaries from PrebuiltSignedDll folder or debug build.
+It is recommended this is enabled only in development builds of game.

+Passing
+`FFX_FRAMEGENERATION_ENABLE_DEBUG_CHECKING` flag within `ffxCreateContextDescFrameGeneration` will output textual warnings from frame generation to debugger TTY by default. ffx::Configure API allow application set callback function to pass the messages to the underlying application.
+Assign `fpMessage` in `ffxConfigureDescGlobalDebug1` to a suitiable function.

+An example of the kind of output that can occur when debug checker observes possible issues is below:

+FSR_API_DEBUG_WARNING: ffxDispatchDescFrameGenerationPrepareCameraInfo needs to be passed as linked struct.
+This is a required input to FSR3.1.4 and onwards for best quality.

 <h2>The Technique</h2>